Brian Job: Later life

 An accomplished engineer, after earning an MBA from Harvard in 1977, Job founded two start-up companies in silicon valley.
 From 1981-1984, he launched and became Chief Executive Officer of Via Video, a successful computer software company.
 From 1984-87 he started, served as board chair and was Chief Executive Officer of Networked Picture Systems, which was not a long range success.
-By 1985, according to his sister, he was showing signs of manic depression, according to his sister, sleeping for long periods, and then staying awake for days afterwards.
+By 1985, according to his sister, he was showing signs of bipolar disorder, according to his sister, sleeping for long periods, and then staying awake for days afterwards.
 He worked as a computer industry consultant in engineering and the computer industry through the mid-1990s.

 Stress from the management of his second business led to an emotional decline, and he lost his home, ending up on the streets in greater Palo Alto by 2005, frequently on Camino Real.
 His family believed he was suffering from both bi-polar disorder and various addictions, including alcohol.
 On August 14, 2019, Job was found dead in his motel room at the Glass Slipper Inn in Palo Alto.